frankfredj/Artificial-Data-Simulator/README.md

 This process is iterated until we obtain a sample of size >= n.

-If outliers.remove is set to TRUE, the sum of the squared components of the scaled / centered simulated PC vectors will be used to fit a pdf via mle (or mme if convergence fails).
-Said pdf will be used to form a two-sided 0.95 CI, and outliers will be removed accordingly.
+If outliers.remove is set to TRUE, the sum of the squared components of the scaled / centered simulated PC vectors will be used to look for outliers with respect to a Chi-Squared distribution with p degrees of freedom.
+(Under the assumption that the PC form a multivariate Gaussian distribution with a diagonal v-cov matrix).

 # Efficiency